JXINN1/06_assignment/README.md

 ## Introduction
 This is an app based on Node js for wellness reminders.
-It is desgined to send to their phone messages every 5th minute by sending them and remind the well-being.
+It is desgined to send to people's phone messages every 5th minute by sending them and remind the well-being.
 First I generated different messages I wanted to send out to people and stored them in the messages.json file so it is easier to retrieve.

 ```javascript